jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 To run `doSomething` method on a specific class named `here.is.MyJekaCommands`, execute `./jekaw -JKC=MyJekaCommands doSomething`.

 !!! tip
-    Execute `./jekaw` at the root of the project to knows more about command-line.
+    Execute `./jekaw -help` at the root of the project to knows more about command-line.

 ## Import 3rd Party libraries <a name="import"></a>